simonada/AI-Projects/README.md

   2.1.
 Structure and Parameter Learning
   - implementation of K2 Algorithm with two scoring functions (original score and Bayesian Information Criterion)
   - experiments performed with two datasets

   2.2.
 Inference (partially unstable solution)
   - implementation of Variable Elimination to get a probability for an occurence of a query
   - application to the two datasets

+3. ANN

+  3.1.
+ANN Implementation
+  - training allowed with L1 and L2 regularization, and different activation functions for each layer
+  - Feed-forward (returns all results from applying the linear function and the corresponding activation function for every layer)
+  - Inference (returns the final activation result)
+  - Back-Propagation

+  3.2.
+Application to MNIST
+  - includes hyper-parameters tuning, experimental results can be found in the report